MaxCherya/orange2df2excel/README.md

 #### Returns

-- `formatted` (str): A formatted string showing both the derived key and salt values:
+- `formatted` (str): A formatted string showing both the derived key and salt values.
+This string includes:
   - `Key`: The 32-byte derived encryption key.
-  - `Salt`: The random 32-byte salt used during key derivation, which should be stored securely to allow re-derivation of the key if needed.
+  - `Salt`: The random 32-byte salt used during key derivation, which should be securely stored to allow re-derivation of the key if needed.

 #### Example